Find Healthcare Schools

 $3,600 Yearly Tuition & Fees (In-State

-The total student population at Western Wyoming Community College is 2,776, which includes 918 full-time undergraduates.
+There are 918 full-time undergraduates at WWCC, and 2,776 students altogether.
 The school has a student-to-faculty ratio of 11 to 1.

-25% of WWCC students take out loans to afford college costs.
-The typical student loan amount is $3,889 a year.
-This school’s student loan default rate of 11.2% is close to the national average of 10.8%.
+22% of WWCC students take out loans to afford college costs.
+The average amount of student loans is $3,550 a year.
+The school reports a student loan default rate of 5.8% which is much lower than the average rate of 10.8%!

 #6